-The UK exits the EU on 31st January 2020.
+The UK exited the EU on 31st January 2020.
 By virtue of the transition period in the Withdrawal Agreement, EU law will continue to apply in and in relation to the UK only until the 31st December 2020.
 The EU Treaties, EU free movement rights and the general principles of EU law will then cease to apply in relation to the UK, and prior EU regulations will only continue to apply in domestic law (by virtue of the European Union (Withdrawal) Act 2018) insofar as they are not modified or revoked by regulations under that 2018 Act.

 A crucial provision of the Withdrawal Agreement prohibits any extension to the transition period beyond 31 December 2020 being sought after 30 June 2020, with only a single extension of a maximum of 2 years being permitted in any event before then.
 The passing of the Withdrawal Agreement into law will therefore start the clock running on the hard deadline for the UK to agree a trade deal with the EU.